 If you are in an accident with an at-fault driver, you have the right to pursue legal action against him or her.
 You generally have two pathways to compensation: You can file an insurance claim against the at-fault party’s insurance company, or you can file a personal injury lawsuit against him or her in civil court.

-During the insurance process, the company will assign an adjuster to your case who will conduct an investigation and determine who was responsible for the accident.
+During the insurance process in Colorado, the company will assign an adjuster to your case who will conduct an investigation and determine who was responsible for the accident.
 To prove your right to compensation during the lawsuit process, you will need to gather sufficient evidence that establishes the following four elements.

 Most car accident cases begin in the insurance stage before proceeding to a lawsuit, if necessary; however, there are certain situations where filing a lawsuit from the beginning is in your best interest.
 For example, if you sustain serious damages that exceed the at-fault driver’s policy limits, the insurance company is not likely to provide you with maximum compensation.
 In this situation, you will need to file a lawsuit to recover the full extent of your damages.